WilbertOnGithub/GitTraining/instructions.md

 First of all, you need to download and install the following software:

-***Important note: I'm assuming you install the 64-bit versions of the software.
-The links below all lead to the 64-bit versions.***

 * [Git for Windows](https://git-scm.com/download/win)

   Use the suggested defaults when installing.